BY TYLER LEDERER | COMMUNITY NEWS SERVICE | OCTOBER 1, 2020

 “I had been told that Blacks just went through the state and on the Underground Railroad… maybe one or two stayed in towns.
 But I had learned from an early age to mistrust the stories that I heard,” Guyette said

-The book recounts the stories of these three Black families from the American Revolution to the Civil War, through careful interpretation of official documents such as maps and census records.
+The book recounts the stories of these six Black families from the American Revolution to the Civil War, through careful interpretation of official documents such as maps and census records.

 Samuel Peters, who bought land on the Hill in 1798, lost his plot to unpaid taxes and won it back at auction for $1.17.
 The book also discusses Charles Bowles, who preached in the Second Great Awakening, a protestant religious revival in the early 19th century.
 Both contributed to the economic, environmental and cultural history of the region.

-The Hinesburg farmers faced racism, from attempted lynchings to poll taxes and the circumvention of anti-slavery laws.
-The erasure of this racism is a source of annoyance for Guyette, she said.
+The Hinesburg farmers, like Black Vermonters generally, faced racism, the erasure of which is a source of annoyance for Guyette, she said.

 “I get so tired of hearing people say Vermont was the first state to outlaw slavery… what they outlawed was adult slavery,” she said.
 “So that people, children and young adults, could be enslaved until they were 21.
 And in the 19th century, that’s two-thirds of your life.”